SHELTER & RESCUE

 Barbara J. Andrews, Journalist, AKC Master Breeder

-Most of the four new intakes are killed because they are too big, too old, have health or behavior problems (the shelter does not want to be sued for selling defective merchandise) or they are just shy, ugly, or otherwise considered unadoptable, i.e. not saleable.
+Most of new intakes are killed because they are too big, too old, have health or behavior problems (the shelter does not want to be sued for selling defective merchandise) or they are just shy, ugly, or otherwise considered unadoptable, i.e. not saleable.

-Successful animal rights lobbyists are forcing owners to give up their dogs.
+Animal rights lobbyists are forcing owners to give up their dogs.
 Faced with new animal ordinances; outrageous license fees and mandatory spay or neuter surgeries, families can’t cope in a crushing economy.
 In many cities, animal control officers canvas door-to-door, issuing fines for failure to comply with tripled dog license fees families couldn’t afford.

 Thanks Politicians.
 We elected you, we deserve this.

 Pets are not a luxury for the ill and aged; they have proven health benefits yet they wind up in shelters.
 Most are like their owners, elderly.
 Old dogs have wisdom, social skills, intelligence and training, but are rarely adopted.

 Forced to choose between pets and providing for their children, loving dog owners take them to animal shelters.
 Others simply abandon them, telling themselves someone else will “adopt” the dog.
 The “humane” thing for HSUS to do is to return part of the $200 million per year collected from animal lovers to overburdened families as temporary pet assistance but they won’t.